 In April 2015, Chris Bridgeford from Forres, in Moray, having lived with chronic pain since he was 17 in 1978, decided to create a closed Facebook Group to give information to fellow sufferers and to let them chat with each other.
 At that time the only Pain Clinic in the Grampian Health Board region was 78 miles away in Aberdeen.
 This required chronic pain sufferers or “chronics” (as we call them) to make an arduous, round-trip journey of over 150 miles, sometimes on public transport.
 The group campaigned to re-establish a Chronic Pain Service at Dr Gray's Hospital in Elgin and on 3rd March 2016 a Pain Service opened up there, though some aspects of care still had to go to Aberdeen.

-affa sair has gathered around 430 members now (January 2019) and strives to ensure that NHS Grampian maintains a suitable Pain Service at Dr Gray's Hospital In Elgin.
+affa sair has gathered around 430 members now (April 2019) and strives to ensure that NHS Grampian maintains a suitable Pain Service at Dr Gray's Hospital In Elgin.
 We provide an on-line safe haven for chronic pain sufferers, where they may freely discuss their condition and pick up hints and tips from other sufferers, together with articles and documents researched by the Group.
-As well as our virtual presence we also hold exclusive monthly meetings, in Room 14, Alexander Graham Bell Hub, Moray College, Elgin IV30 1JS.
+As well as our virtual presence we also hold exclusive meetings, in Room 14, Alexander Graham Bell Hub, Moray College, Elgin IV30 1JS.

 You will get the most from affa sair by joining in our chats and discussions on our closed Facebook Group at www.facebook.com/groups/affasair.
 A closed group means that only members of that group can see any posts.
 Please note that you MUST read and understand our Membership Rules before applying.